 But thanks to double treatment conventions you won’t pay twice (first in the country where you generated the income and second in Spain), just here.

-The basic tax anyone pays in the country is the income tax, which goes from 19 to 45% depending on the amount of money you earn at the end of the year.
+The basic tax anyone pays in the country is the income tax, which goes from 19 to 45% depending on the amount of money you earn at the end of the year; which must be paid and declared annually through your income tax declaration (“declaración de la renta”).

-But there are other taxes that can affect you depending on your operations, like the inheritance tax, capital tax, or the non-resident tax.
+But there are other taxes that can affect you depending on your operations, like inheritance tax, capital tax, or non-resident tax.

 Childcare and children education